echemdb/svgdigitizer/doc/installation.md

 [Miniforge](https://github.com/conda-forge/miniforge#miniforge3).

 Miniforge is already pre-configured for conda-forge.
-If you already had another release of conda installed, make sure that conda-forge channel is [configured correctly](https://conda-forge.org/docs/user/introduction.html#how-can-i-install-packages-from-conda-forge)
+If you already had another release of conda installed, make sure the conda-forge channel is [configured correctly](https://conda-forge.org/docs/user/introduction.html#how-can-i-install-packages-from-conda-forge)

-Once your conda setup is ready, create a new `svgdigitizer` environment with the latest stable version of the svgdigitizer
+Once your conda setup is ready, create a new `svgdigitizer` environment with the latest stable version of the svgdigitizer:

 ```sh
 conda create -n svgdigitizer svgdigitizer